 Finally, allow the story of Christ our Passover Lamb to stir you to be a passionate witness for Christ.
 Every day of our lives we should be about the work of sharing the Gospel of Jesus Christ.
 Every day we should be involved in the work of making and encouraging disciples of Jesus Christ.

 Christ, our Passover Lamb gave Himself fully and died for us.
-May we today and forever passionately live for Him.
+May we forever passionately live for Him.

 If you desire to know Jesus Christ as your Lord and Savior spending eternity in heaven with Him while avoiding hell, you can.

 In order to make that step, we invite you to pray this or a similar prayer and invite Christ into your heart and commit your life to Him:

 Lord Jesus, I believe you are the Son of God.
 I recognize that I have sinned and done wrong.
 I repent of all my sins.
 Forgive me for all the wrong I have done.
 I do believe that you died on the cross to pay for my sins and I believe that three days later you rose from the dead so that I could be saved.
 Thank you, Lord, for loving me enough to die for me.
 Lord Jesus, come into my heart.
 Become my Lord and Savior.
 Make me the person you want me to be.
 You said in your Word, that whoever calls on the name of the Lord shall be saved.
 Right now, Lord, I‘m calling on your name.
 Lord Jesus, save me and fill me with Your Holy Spirit.
 Thank you, Lord, for saving me, and I now confess I am a child of God.
 In Jesus’ name.
 Amen.